 The presence of Afro-Caribbean religious traditions is directly linked to the increase in Latin American and Caribbean immigrants, currently the largest foreign-born population in Boston.
 Though there has been a significant Latin American presence in Boston for several decades, their population was boosted by the Cuban Mariel boatlift in the 1980s that allowed over one hundred thousand Cuban refugees to enter the United States.
 Though most of these immigrants settled in Florida, many migrated north to Greater Boston.

-According to the Mayor’s Office of New Bostonians, 47.3% of all Massachusetts immigrants hailed from the Caribbean and Latin America between 2000 and 2004.
-Though Haitians represent an astonishing 10% of the total immigrant population in Boston, the city has also witnessed significant immigration from Brazil, the Dominican Republic, Cuba, and Puerto Rico.
+According to the Mayor’s Office of New Bostonians, Latinos accounted for 68.2% of population growth in Boston between 2000 and 2013.
+As of 2014, Haitians represented an astonishing 8% of the total immigrant population in Boston.
+The city has also witnessed significant immigration from Brazil, the Dominican Republic, Cuba, and Puerto Rico.
 Settling in Jamaica Plain, Mattapan, Dorchester, Hyde Park, Roxbury, and Somerville, this influx of Latin American and Caribbean immigrants has dramatically changed the face of religious diversity in Greater Boston with the growth of rich Afro-Caribbean spiritual traditions.

 Despite this large Cuban and Haitian population, the number of Afro-Caribbean religious practitioners in Greater Boston is nearly impossible to quantify.
 Unlike most major religious traditions, there are no churches or temples to survey, and no membership lists to count.
 To further complicate matters, many Afro-Caribbean practitioners also self-identify as Christian.
 They are as comfortable attending Mass as they are participating in traditional Afro-Caribbean ceremonies where Cuban santeros and Haitian oungans and mambos – the spiritual leaders of Santeria and Vodou – conduct secretive rituals in private homes and storefronts.
 These ceremonies are rarely witnessed by outsiders and are advertised almost exclusively by word-of-mouth.
 Many aspects of Afro-Caribbean practice, including animal sacrifices to mark auspicious occasions, spirit possession or “mounting,” and the veneration of seemingly unfamiliar African deities, has resulted in much apprehension and misunderstanding.
 Coupled with a persistently negative depiction in the media and frequent accusations of “witchcraft,” it’s no surprise that these communities conduct their religious ceremonies in private.